 Codon Distribution Chart

 This graph is similar to the heat map chart for gene combinations in that it displays the relative frequencies that different codons are used for each amino acid in a given region.
 In the below example using the data from NGS Tutorial 4, we are viewing the different codons used at each amino acid position in all the HCDR3 regions of length 14.
-It is also possible to look at the codons used across the HCDR3 regions of all lengths, which will reveal which codons are favoured for each individual amino acid, regardless of position.
+It is also possible to look at the codons used across the HCDR3 regions of all lengths, which will reveal which codons are favored for each individual amino acid, regardless of position.

 We can see that of the HCDR3 regions that are 14 amino acids long, the most common amino acid at position 1 is Ala, encoded most of the time with the codon GCG.